sudipto-28/vue-good-table-next/vp-docs/guide/advanced/row-details-table.md

 # Row Details Table

-This option allows you to show or hide the details of a row.
+This option allows you to show or hide the details of a row on click.

 ## Configuration